Save Money on Repair Bills

 - Prevent inlet manifold clogging on common rail diesels

 Up to 60% of all engines fail to operate at conditions sufficient to prevent deposit formation.
 This means that full service life cannot be achieved.
 You may have a sludge, glaze or carbon problem.
-The symptoms below mean that you need to address things now, to avoid expensive repair, or total engine rebuilds.
+The symptoms below mean that you need to address things now, to avoid expensive repairs, or total engine rebuilds.

 - Excessive smoke